Adrian Carton de Wiart: Post-First World War era and the Polish mission

 From all these affairs, Carton de Wiart developed a sympathy with the Poles and supported their claims to eastern Galicia.
 This caused disagreement with Lloyd George at their next meeting, but was appreciated by the Poles.
-At one time during his Warsaw stay he was a second in a duel between Polish members of the Mysliwski Club, the other second being Baron Carl Gustaf Emil Mannerheim, later commander-in-chief of Finnish armies in World War II and President of Finland.
 Norman Davies reports that he (Carton de Wiart) was "compromised in a gun-running operation from Budapest using stolen wagon-lits".

 He became close to the Polish leader, Marshal Piłsudski.
 After an aircraft crash occasioning a brief period in Lithuanian captivity, he went back to England to report, this time to the Secretary of State for War, Winston Churchill.
 He passed on to Churchill Piłsudski's prediction that the White Russian offensive under General Anton Denikin directed at Moscow would fail, and it did shortly thereafter.
 Churchill was more sympathetic to Polish needs than Lloyd George and succeeded, over Lloyd George's objections, in sending some materiel to Poland.

 On 27 July 1920, Carton de Wiart was appointed an aide-de-camp to the king, and brevetted to colonel.
 He was active in August 1920, when the Red Army was at the gates of Warsaw.
 While out on his observation train, he was attacked by a group of Red cavalry, and fought them off with his revolver from the footplate of his train, at one point falling on the track and re-boarding quickly.

 When the Poles won the war, the British Military Mission was wound up.
 Carton de Wiart was promoted to temporary brigadier general and also appointed to the local rank of major general on 1 January.
 He was promoted to the substantive rank of colonel on 21 June 1922, with seniority from 27 July 1920 and relinquished his local rank of major general on 1 April 1923, going on half-pay as a colonel at the same time.
 Carton de Wiart officially retired from the army on 19 December, with the honorary rank of major general.